tomasharkema/nixos-nvidia-vgpu/README.md

 ## Additional Notes

 To test if everything is installed correctly run `nvidia-smi vgpu`.
 If there is no output something went wrong with the installation.
 Also test `mdevctl types`, if there is no output, maybe your graphics card isn't supported yet or you have an incompatible kernel.
-(TODO: add setting to modify the [vcfgclone lines](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher#usage))

 You can also check if the services `nvidia-vgpu-mgr` and `nvidia-vgpud` executed without errors with `systemctl status nvidia-vgpud` and `systemctl status nvidia-vgpu-mgr`. (or something like `journalctl -fu nvidia-vgpud` to see the logs in real time)